Skip to content

 I always left the bigger stuff for “later” — but later never came.

 It turns out that the one thing I introduced into my schedule was an anchor.
-The anchor of the train schedule meant that I HAD to leave my home at 815, and so whatever task I picked in the morning worked back from that 815 deadline.
-Similarly, when I got home in the evening, I worked back from the 710 anchor and picked a small task that I could do in that timeframe.
+The anchor of the train schedule meant that I HAD to leave my home at 8:15, and so whatever task I picked in the morning worked back from that 8:15 deadline.

 Creative schedules cannot have anchors